Exawind/openturbine/README.md

 computational fluid dynamics (CFD) models like those in the WETO and Office of Science supported [ExaWind](https://github.com/Exawind) code suite.

+Following describes the high-level development objectives conceived for `OpenTurbine`:
-`OpenTurbine` will follow modern software development best practices.
+- `OpenTurbine` will follow modern software development best practices.
 The development process will require test-driven development (TDD), version control, hierarchical automated testing, and continuous integration leading to a robust development environment.
-The core data structures will be memory efficient and will enable vectorization and parallelization at multiple levels.
-They will be data-oriented to exploit methods for accelerated computing including high utilization of chip resources (e.g., single instruction multiple data i.e. SIMD), parallelization through GP-GPUs or other hardware, and support for memory-efficient architectures.
-The computational algorithms will incorporate robust open-source libraries for mathematical operations, resource allocation, and data management.
-Finally, the API design will consider multiple stakeholder needs and ensure integration with existing and future ecosystems for data science, machine learning, and AI.
+- The core data structures will be memory efficient and will enable vectorization and parallelization at multiple levels.
+- They will be data-oriented to exploit methods for accelerated computing including high utilization of chip resources (e.g., single instruction multiple data i.e. SIMD), parallelization through GP-GPUs or other hardware, and support for memory-efficient architectures.
+- The computational algorithms will incorporate robust open-source libraries for mathematical operations, resource allocation, and data management.
+- The API design will consider multiple stakeholder needs and ensure integration with existing and future ecosystems for data science, machine learning, and AI.

-`OpenTurbine` is written in modern C++ and leverages [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack.
+- `OpenTurbine` will be written in modern C++ and leverage [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack.